 I write on behalf of the FBI Agents Association (FBIAA), which is comprised of more than 90% of all active-duty FBI Special Agents.
-The FBIAA appreciates your leadership of the bipartisan Congressional Law Enforcement Caucus, and we hope that you can help our members address unnecessary new COVID-19 self-testing burdens imposed by the Safer Federal Workforce Task Force (the "Task Force").
+The FBIAA appreciates your work to combat the ongoing pandemic and your commitment to ensuring that federal employees have a safe work environment.
+We hope that you can help our members address unnecessary new COVID-19 self-testing burdens imposed by the Safer Federal Workforce Task Force (the "Task Force").